yourlabs/django-documents/README.rst

     url(r'^documents/', include('documents.urls')),

-**Set settings.UPLOAD_TO** to the absolute path where uploads should be stored.
-This must be private.
+**Set settings.DOCUMENTS_UPLOAD_TO** to the absolute path where uploads should be stored.
+This must be a private directory.

 Prepare the generic many to many autocomplete
 ---------------------------------------------